causematch/awscm-proxy/docs/security.rst

 Security
 ---------

-We at CauseMatch_ are pretty careful about security.
-So if you’re wondering why it’s safe to run our code with your AWS credentials, we’re with you!
-We’d be asking ourselves the same question.
+We at CauseMatch_ are extremely careful about security.
+So if you’re wondering why it’s safe to run our code with your AWS credentials, we’re with you.
+We’d ask the same question if we were you!
 Here are steps you can take to run awscm-proxy with peace of mind:

 Review the Code